Ssimoes48/Happiness-ETL/README.md

 * Clone repository to your desktop

-* Open `PgAdmin` and import `schema.sql`
+* Open `PgAdmin` and import `schema.sql` from ERD folder

 * Run all of `schema`.

-Make sure you are in your `PythonData` environment in your terminal.
-Your conda environment needs the following dependencies to run these notebooks: `sqlalchemy` , `pandas` ,  `psycopg2`
+* In terminal, make sure you are in your `PythonData` environment in your terminal.
+Your conda environment needs the following dependencies to run these notebooks: `sqlalchemy`, `pandas`, `psycopg2` .
+You can check this by running the code `conda list` in your terminal.

-* Open CSV files notebooks in Jupyter notebook
+* Open CSV files notebooks in `Jupyter notebook` located in Data_Cleaning folder

 * User will have to create a file called ‘config.py’ and save it in the main folder of repository.
 User will need to create a value called `‘postgress_pwd = {password}”` whose value is equal to the users `postgress password` for `PgAdmin`

-* Run notebooks completely
+* Run notebooks completely in `Jupyter Notebook`

-* Once the tables are populated in `PgAdmin`, run our queries.
-Queries are saved in file called `query.sql`
+* Once the tables are populated in `PgAdmin`, run the queries located in file called`query.sql` in ERD folder

 ## Resources